Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: Typical Low-Altitude Applications of Agentic AI-RAN

 \section{Typical Low-Altitude Applications of Agentic AI-RAN}

-Agentic AI-RAN fundamentally transforms the role of the network edge, empowering base stations to function as external decision-making entities for physically constrained platforms.
-In practical deployments, these edge nodes are tightly coupled with heterogeneous low-altitude agents, including UAVs, aerial robots, and embodied ground systems operating under aerial supervision \cite{jin2025advancing}.
-These platforms must function in complex three-dimensional environments characterized by dynamic wireless conditions, fluctuating computational demands, and stringent safety constraints.
-By consolidating multimodal sensing, semantic interpretation, and closed-loop control within a single edge node, Agentic AI-RAN enables localized perception and immediate actuation, allowing agents to overcome onboard SWaP limitations.
-This unified execution paradigm is particularly critical in low-altitude mission scenarios with intermittent or degraded backhaul connectivity, where centralized cloud orchestration introduces unacceptable latency and reliability risks.
-To illustrate these capabilities, Fig. \ref{application} presents three representative deployment scenarios in which edge nodes autonomously orchestrate SC3 operations.
+Agentic AI-RAN extends the role of the network edge beyond connectivity provisioning, positioning it as an edge-resident execution substrate for SC3 tasks.
+In practical deployments, these edge nodes are tightly coupled with heterogeneous low-altitude agents, including UAVs, aerial robots, and ground robotic systems operating under aerial supervision \cite{jin2025advancing}.
+In this setting, embedded intelligence is supported by the close integration of edge infrastructure, communication support, and task-level execution for low-altitude robotic applications.
+These platforms must function in complex three-dimensional environments characterized by dynamic wireless conditions, fluctuating computational demands, and stringent safety requirements.
+In the scenarios of Fig. \ref{application}, an edge orchestration layer operates close to the radio stack, while the underlying 5G infrastructure provides transport and bounded execution support for perception and control.
+By consolidating multimodal perception, semantic interpretation, and closed-loop coordination within this edge framework, Agentic AI-RAN enables localized decision making and timely actuation for low-altitude agents under practical resource constraints.